ktomk/pipelines/README.md

   default mounted into the container (implicit `--deploy mount`).

 * **Ready for Offline**: On the plane?
 Or just a rainy day on a remote location with broken net?
 Coding while abroad?
-  Before going into offline mode, make use of `--images` and the
+Or just Bitbucket down again?
+Before going into offline mode, make use of `--images` and the shell:
-  shell:

       $ pipelines --images | while read -r image; do \
         docker image pull "$image"; done;